factor-hmc/book/src/about/online-platform/tutorials/README.md

 to go next.
 Scouring the internet led us to only a few other learning resources.
 Thus, we felt that it was important that we create new Factor tutorials as well as catalog some other useful resources for new learners to jump into Factor easily.
+We have a listing of all our tutorials in our ["Table of Contents"](Table_of_Contents.md).